 Blood testing with no hassles, no delays and no instrument.
-GO is a disposable blood analyzer that wirelessly uploads lab-quality clinical measurements in minutes.
-These devices will be deployed in Emergency Departments (EDs) initially to simplify the process of diagnosing heart attacks by providing on-demand, high-sensitivity biomarker measurements.
+Xip produces disposable blood analyzers that wirelessly upload lab-quality clinical measurements in minutes.
+Initially, these devices will be deployed in Emergency Departments (EDs) to simplify the process of diagnosing heart attacks by providing on-demand, high-sensitivity biomarker measurements.

-At the core of the GO platform lies a fully integrated molecule counter – a CMOS integrated circuit that combines on-chip magnetic separation to eliminate non-specific binding with an array of 40,000 single molecule sensors.
-Multiple proteins, nucleic acids and small molecules can be measured simultaneously from one drop of blood, on the GO.
+At the core of the Xip platform lies a fully integrated molecule counter – a CMOS integrated circuit that combines on-chip magnetic separation to eliminate non-specific binding with an array of 40,000 single molecule sensors.
+Multiple proteins, nucleic acids and small molecules can be measured simultaneously from one drop of blood, on the go.
 The single-use disposables are produced inexpensively using existing high-volume semiconductor manufacturing capacity.

 Troponin measurements using the Xip device on patients presenting to the University of Maryland Medical Center with the symptoms of a heart attack showed a tight correlation to the gold standard laboratory system.
 The prototype of Xip Troponin was completed in late 2015 and market roll-out is expected in late 2017 / early 2018.